 Write down the destinations and draw out your rough route in a note, or even better, on a world map.
 This will help you in the next steps.

 Bouncing from one side of the world to the other every two weeks is not only harmful for your wallet but also for the environment.
 Attempt to cluster your destinations so that you can move around in a geographically logical order.
+That way you’ll minimise the your cost to travel the world.

 Lastly, don’t worry about unforeseen changes in your route.
 The idea is to have a rough outline of your itinerary so that you can use it in your research to estimate your budget.
 You can always adapt your plan on the go, when necessary.